GeoscienceAustralia/sira/SIRA_GADI_QUICKSTART.md

 4. **Consolidation**: Combines individual rank outputs into final results
 5. **Error Resilience**: Individual hazard failures don't crash entire job

-This approach has proven to achieve ~0.4 seconds per hazard on large models, representing a significant improvement over previous Dask-based approaches that suffered from serialisation overhead and worker management issues.
+The script handles all the complexity automatically.

-The script handles all the complexity automatically - just edit the three path variables and submit!
+User needs to only edit the three path variables and submit.